Associate Everything Detected: Facilitating Tracking-by-Detection to the Unknown: Method

 where $s^{+},s^{-}\in S$ and $s^{+}$ is the similarity between the same ID, $s^{-}$ is the similarity between different IDs.

 We argue that distinguishing different IDs within a single frame is fundamental for a tracker before cross-frame data association.
 Additionally, we all know that objects within a single frame are unique.
+As shown in Fig.~\ref{fig:association-centric}(b), a target should only have a high response with itself within a single frame.
 Thus, we leverage $W_{\mathrm{spatial}}$ and $S_{\mathrm{spatial}}$ to enhance the spatial discriminative ability of AED.
 Specifically, we use $\mathcal{L}_{\mathrm{embed}}$ and $\mathcal{L}_{\mathrm{aux}}$ to accomplish spatial contrastive learning:

 where $t$ is the frame index from the sampled clip.